couchbaselabs/docs-ng/content/couchbase-sdk-php-1.0/tutorial.markdown

 Couchbase server on your development machine.
 We assume you have at least one instance of Couchbase Server and one data bucket established.
-If you need to set up these items in Couchbase Server, you can do with the Couchbase Administrative Console, or Couchbase Command-Line Interface (CLI), or the Couchbase REST-API.
+If you need to set up these items in Couchbase Server, you can do with the Couchbase Administrative Console, or Couchbase Command-Line Interface (CLI), or the Couchbase REST API.
 For information and instructions, see:

  * [Using the Couchbase Web